-This can be stated in active form.
+If your language does not use the passive form in this way, you can state this in active form or in another way that is natural in your language.
 The word "rocks" here refers to large rocks, such as those in the mountains.
 Alternate translation: "should God remove the rocks from their places" or "should God move mountains around" (See: Active or Passive)